theirc/airbel/src/_projects/coach-erevu.md

     link_title:
     description_markdown: >-
       Prototyping sprint takes place in Tanzania to test three mobile-based concepts.
-One focused on caregivers, one on youth, and one - which will later become Coach Erevu - on teachers.
+One focused on caregivers, one on youth, and one on teachers - which will later become Coach Erevu - on teachers.
 The sprint aimed to understand current technology use, feasibility and desirability of different mobile channels of delivery, and validating the concept of teaching SEL through different parties.
   - date: 2017-08-01 00:00:00
     title: Developed a refined approach to prototyping
     link: 'https://rescue.box.com/s/fzzp8f7x3mpxfcol1y3ahrdbcjk63e3w'